 Some details then.

 It measures around 89cm (35″), plenty big enough for a baby blanket that’ll see you through to toddler years.

 When I was making the granny square I turned it every round to prevent a twist.
 I toyed with doing that for the rainbow border but in the end I decided I wanted all the colours to have a “right” side.
 I joined each rainbow colour in opposite corners, again to avoid the dreaded twist.
 (I talk about this in more detail in episodes 10 and 11 of the podcast)

 I used Stylecraft Special DK.
-There are two whole balls of Cream.
-And for the border it was probably half a ball of each of the following: Lipstick, Spice, Citron, Pistachio, Kelly, Aster, Lobelia, Violet and Fuchsia.
+There are two whole balls of Cream for the main body, which as you’ve probably guessed is literally just your standard granny.
+And for the border (rows of UK trebles) it was probably half a ball of each of the following: Lipstick, Spice, Citron, Pistachio, Kelly, Aster, Lobelia, Violet and Fuchsia.
 A bit more for the latter as I went round twice with it.